 For younger investors (<40 years) with a long investing horizon (20+ years), a good ratio is 70% stocks and 30% bonds.
 That seems optimal for the risk / return ratio, and optimal for a 3% annual withdrawal rate (see safe withdrawal rate).
 Always keep a healthy amount of “emergency money” in cash (e.g. 6 months worth of expenses).

 A portfolio of 100% stocks is the most profitable, but also has the highest volatility.
-By investing part in bonds, you significantly reduce volatility, the return you yield for it is often worth it for peace of mind.
+By investing part in bonds, you significantly reduce volatility, the return you miss out on is often worth it for peace of mind.

 Unfortunately there is no “holy grail” ETF available to Europeans yet to cover the investable global stock market.
 For people with access to US listed ETFs, Vanguard VT is closest to covering the world at a low expense.

-If you cannot access Vanguard VT, or your country has no special tax-treaty avoiding double taxation with the US, alternatives to look at would be VWRL (developed+emerging distributing), VWCE (developed+emerging accumulating), IWDA (developed accumulating), AVIAW (developed distributing ESG with tax advantage for the Dutch).
+If you cannot access Vanguard VT, or your country has no special tax-treaty avoiding double taxation with the US, alternatives to look at would be VWRL (developed+emerging distributing), VWCE (developed+emerging accumulating), IWDA (developed accumulating).

-VWRL/VWCE include emerging markets, and although there is no tax advantage for Dutch people .. and it is not the cheapest (compared to e.g. IWDA) .. the low cost and wide coverage make it the best choice for us long term.
-We favor VWCE not to have to deal with US$ dividends (since they are automatically reinvested).
+VWRL/VWCE include emerging markets, and although there is no tax advantage for Dutch people .. and it is not the cheapest (compared to e.g. IWDA) .. the low cost and wide coverage make it a good choice long term.
+Europeans with VWCE do not to have to deal with US$ dividends (since they are automatically reinvested).

 Bonds are fundamentally different from shares because the yield is known in advance (the so-called yield to maturity (YTM)).
 Corporate bonds have a higher risk to default than government bonds, and hence often have a higher yield.
 In the current market, the YTM is almost the same as government bonds though.
 This is due to the various government buying programs.
 As a result, the extra risk is now completely out of proportion to the extra return.